chaldea-center/chaldea-docs/docs/import_https/transfer_data.md

 - Android: `/storage/emulated/0/Android/data/<package>/files/data/`
 - iOS: `Fate_GO.imazingapp/Container/Documents/`

-For Android-Android and iOS-iOS transferring, it's just copy then paste the above directory.
+For Android-Android and iOS-iOS transferring, just copy then paste the above directory or file.

 If you want to transfer from iOS to Android or reverse, you need to rename the files, they have different filename for the same file.